vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 For more information about available configuration options refer to the [Configuration](./configuration.md) page.

 The next step is to setup `nuxt.config.js` file properly.
-All countries, currencies and locales should be setup simiralry like in Commercetools project, in our case:
+The countries, currencies and locales should be setup simiralry like in Commercetools project, in our case:

 ```js
   i18n: {